Gabriel-QIN/unZipro/README.md

 By combining generalizable constraints with family-specific adaptation, unZipro efficiently identifies functional mutations without exhaustive screening, drastically saving time and resources.

-### How it works
+### ⚙️ How it works
-unZipro is comprised of a two-step learning:
+unZipro tackles protein engineering like “hunting for the needle in the haystack”:

 - 🧠 Zero-shot transfer learning captures a universal protein fitness landscape.
-- 🧩 Meta-learning adapts to family-specific fitness landscapes for more precise high-fitness variant prioritization.
+- 🧩 Meta-learning adapts to family-specific fitness landscapes.
+- Prioritization of the most promising high-fitness variants for experimental validation.

 ### 🚀 Key Features of unZipro